 In situations where your chatbot needs to provide legal or policy information, we preface it with conversational human sounding language, like, “Here’s what I found for you.
 Click this link for the details of your policy.”

 We’ll help ensure you use language that is consistent with your brand.
-You don’t want the chatbot experience to stand out as something that doesn’t quite match the feel of the rest of your digital experience.
+You don’t want the AI chatbot experience to stand out as something that doesn’t quite match the feel of the rest of your digital experience.

 Chat agents know to offer answers and information one piece at a time, rather than dump a long block of text into a conversation all at once.
-Your chatbot will do the same.
+Your AI chatbot will do the same.

 When chatbots hand the customer over to a live agent, they’ll preserve the context of the conversation so agents have full insight into what was already discussed.
 This prevents customers from having to start over or repeat themselves.

-Customers need help and may be impatient, confused, or overwhelmed at the moment of interaction with your chatbot.
-Your chatbot will tell them what it knows about them and draw from available data points to make the experience as efficient as possible.
+Customers need help and may be impatient, confused, or overwhelmed at the moment of interaction with your AI chatbot.
+Your AI chatbot will tell them what it knows about them and draw from available data points to make the experience as efficient as possible.

-When designing your chatbot, we make sure that it looks like a natural part of your brand’s experience.
+When designing your AI chatbot, we make sure that it looks like a natural part of your brand’s experience.
 By following your company’s standardized color palette, fonts, imagery, and other aspects of your brand identity, your chatbot won’t stand out for the wrong reasons.

 While AI technology has advanced, we’re still at the beginning of its evolution.
-Even intelligent chatbots aren’t totally self-learning.
+Even chatbots aren’t totally self-learning.
 You still need humans to supervise their learning, analyze and prepare training data, and integrate chatbots with enterprise information systems.
 Our experts can take care of that!

 Our chatbots come equipped with out-of-the-box intelligence about industry practices, terminology, and customer journeys.
 This will help you automate 20 percent of customer journeys right away; then apply AI and machine learning to achieve a further 50 percent or more automation.

-We mine the hundreds of thousands of conversations your chatbot is having in real time to judge customer sentiment, drive increased customer understanding, create new products, and adapt to changing customer needs.
+We mine the hundreds of thousands of conversations your AI chatbot is having in real time to judge customer sentiment, drive increased customer understanding, create new products, and adapt to changing customer needs.
 From there, we help you unlock the intent and understanding that comes from analyzing conversations.